 Dear friends, welcome to a brand new tip, which covers both Amped Replay and Amped FIVE!
 It’s the kind of tip people love: very quick and potentially a lifesaver!
-We’ll show how you can protect the annotations that you make so that you don’t accidentally edit or delete them.
+We’ll show how you can lock and protect the annotations that you make so that you don’t accidentally edit or delete them.
 Keep reading!

 Annotating videos with Amped Replay’s Annotate tab or Amped FIVE’s Annotate filter is pure pleasure.
-Let’s make a quick example using Amped Replay: the Annotate tab presents you with the set of available tools in a clean and user-friendly way:
+Let’s make a quick example using Amped Replay.
+The Annotate tab presents you with the set of available tools in a clean and user-friendly way.

 Let’s say we need to redact the face of the walking man in this picture.
 We simply click on the Hide tool, we draw a circle around the face, and we’re done for this frame.